ndamulelonemakh/dp203-study-guide/README.md

 # Closing remarks

-This guide does not cover the full scope of the [DP 203](https://learn.microsoft.com/en-us/credentials/certifications/exams/dp-203/) exam, but the concepts which I found to be non-obvious when going through the learning material.
-I passed the exam in my first attempt with a score of over 800, and I would say going through the fundamentals learning path helped a lot when I was faced with tricky questions.
-Thinking from first principles is key to clearning these exams.
+* This guide does not cover the full scope of the [DP 203](https://learn.microsoft.com/en-us/credentials/certifications/exams/dp-203/) exam, but the concepts which I peronally found to be non-obvious when going through the learning material.
+* I passed the exam in my first attempt with a decent score, and I would say going through the fundamentals learning path helped a lot when I was faced with unfamiliar situations.
+* Thinking from first principles is key to clearning these exams.
 If you can, do as many practical examples on Synapse analytics and have a good undestandng of common streaming concepts like windows and partitioning.
-Having a good grasp of security fundamentals like RBAC, Managed identities and Azure AD will also come in handy.
-The exam is not that bad if you give yourself time to practice, good luck!
+* Having a good grasp of security fundamentals like RBAC, Managed identities and Azure AD will also come in handy.
+* The exam is not that bad if you give yourself time to practice, good luck!